 Recommended Reading: 9 Ways SEO Brings Value to Every Team

-Why This Challenge is Important
+Why Addressing these Challenges is Important

 As an SEO (in-house or at an SEO agency) or digital marketer, you’ve had to demonstrate the importance of organic search to gain buy-in from leadership.